aarushiarya/ScavengerHunt/Solutions.md

 * Hint 3 - Where does the sentence end
 * Hint 4 - Can you find url in the sentence

-First clue will take longer to figure out the pattern
+First clue will take longer to figure out the pattern; that is answers go after the '/' in the url to get to next clue.

 ### Solution:
 Sentence starts in the middle first word is 'ywit'.